How Much is 100 Chicken Nuggets at Mcdonalds?

 How much are 100 chicken nuggets at McDonald’s?

-One hundred chicken nuggets at McDonald’s cost precisely $22.98.
-Currently, you can buy two packages of 40 Piece Chicken McNuggets (one costs $8.99) and one box of 20 pieces (one costs $5) which equals $8.99+$8.99+$5= $22.98.
+One hundred chicken nuggets at McDonald’s costs precisely $22.98.
+Currently, you can buy two packages of 40-piece Chicken Nuggets (one costs $8.99) and one box of 20 pieces (one costs $5), which equals $8.99 + $8.99 + $5 = $22.98.

 How many chicken nuggets can you buy with a thousand dollars?

-You can buy 4440 chicken nuggets for thousand dollars.
+You can buy 4440 chicken nuggets for a thousand dollars.
 40 Piece Chicken McNuggets cost $8.99, so you will need 111 orders with 40 pieces of nuggets.
 You will spend exactly $997,89.

 How many chicken nuggets can you buy with 1 million dollars?